 |---|---|---|

-Community alternative: The polymarket-apis package (v0.5.3, Python 3.12+) is a third-party unified wrapper around CLOB, Gamma, Data, Web3, WebSocket, and GraphQL clients with Pydantic validation.
-It is actively maintained and can be a good choice if you want a single import for all Polymarket APIs.
+Community alternative: The polymarket-apis package is a third-party unified wrapper around CLOB, Gamma, Data, Web3, WebSocket, and GraphQL clients with Pydantic validation.
+Check its current version and confirm CLOB V2 compatibility before relying on it for trading — community wrappers can lag the official V2 packages.
 Install with pip install polymarket-apis.

 Install